ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cp4d.md

   You must collect the following information from the LDAP administrator:

     - **LDAP server URL**: The LDAP server URL to connect to, for example `ldap://<ldap_server>:<port>`.
     - **LDAP binding username**: The username used to bind to the directory service.
 In most cases, this username is a distinguished name (DN).
 The logon name might sometimes work with Active Directory.
-But unlike the general Windows logon, it is case-sensitive.
+But unlike the general Windows logon, it is case sensitive.
 The distinguished name always works.
     - **LDAP binding user password**: The password used to bind to the directory service.
     - **LDAP base DN**: The starting point for searching user entries in LDAP, for example `CN=Users,DC=example,DC=com`.
     - **LDAP user filter**: The user filter to search user entries in LDAP.
 If unspecified, the default value is `(userPrincipalName={0})`.